ATFutures/who3/README.md

         <!-- 1. **Health Impacts** This stage will extend the App to include the ability to select and compare scenarios, in terms both of changes in mobility patterns as well as associated health and economic terms. -->
 3.  **User Manual** (as described above).
 4.  **Adaptation Manual** (as described above).

+We would explore the possibility of creating hybrid scenarios, e.g. with some level of uptake of walking and cycling, to see which interventions are likely to be most effective in each city.

 # Timeline